Ritzy10/DSA2040_Practical_Exam_Rita940/README.md

 ## Conclusion

 This project delivers an end to end data analytics solution covering data warehousing, ETL, OLAP and data mining techniques like clustering, classification and association rule mining.
-It demonstrates the ability to design data pipelines, perform advanced analysis and create visual insights that support decision-making.
+It demonstrates the ability to design data pipelines, perform advanced analysis and create visual insights that support decision making.